-While there’s a direct correlation between the health of a company and the health of its workforce, 76% of the world’s workers still admit to struggling with their overall wellness.
-That’s a pretty staggering amount of people heading down a one way road to burnout.
+While there’s a direct correlation between the health of a company and the health of its workforce, 76 per cent of the world’s workers still admit to struggling with their overall wellness.
+That’s a pretty staggering amount of people heading down a one-way road to burnout.

-“Organisations are understanding more and more that their success is directly tied to their people no matter what industry they are in,” explains Martine Beaumont, CEO of Select Wellness, the company that takes care of the wellness program at Atlassian (which is consistently ranked at the top of the Best Places to Work study).
-“This is inspiring them to look for ways they can positively impact their employee’s wellbeing.”
+“Organisations are understanding more and more that their success is directly tied to their people, no matter what industry they’re in,” explains Martine Beaumont, CEO of Select Wellness, the company that takes care of the wellness program at Atlassian (which is consistently ranked at the top of the Best Places to Work study).
+“This is inspiring them to look for ways they can positively impact their employees’ wellbeing.”

 Tailor your wellness programs to your talent